-Katelyn is an American University alumna who holds a Bachelor’s Degree in Psychology and a minor in Justice.
-She began her career in social services as a Resource Coordinator at nonprofit behavioral health agency in a role that required her to manage a caseload of up to 45 clients with severe and persistent mental illness that needed housing and other various resources, such as welfare and disability benefits, substance abuse treatment, and vocational support.
-In this role, she developed a passion for and success with coordinating and securing permanent housing solutions for individuals and families experiencing homelessness, which ultimately led to her recruitment by Open Hearth.
+Katelyn is an American University alumna who holds a bachelor’s degree in psychology and a minor in justice.
+She began her career in social services as a Resource Coordinator at a nonprofit behavioral health agency in a role that required her to manage a large caseload of clients with severe and persistent mental illness who needed housing and other various resources, such as cash assistance and disability benefits, substance abuse treatment, and vocational support.
+In this role, Katelyn developed a passion for and success with coordinating and securing permanent housing solutions for individuals and families experiencing homelessness, which ultimately led to her recruitment by Open Hearth.

-Katelyn joined Open Hearth’s team in May 2013 as a Program Coordinator and was later promoted to Lead Program Coordinator.
-In September 2015, Katelyn accepted a position at a large insurance company, where she served as the single point of contact for a highly sensitive and business critical book of business and spearheaded a project to create and implement a training and performance tool.
-Nevertheless, Katelyn’s passion always lied in social services and returned to Open Hearth in August 2017 as the Director of Programs.
+Katelyn joined Open Hearth’s team in 2013 as a Program Coordinator and was later promoted to Lead Program Coordinator.
+In 2015, Katelyn accepted a position at a large insurance company, where she served as the single point of contact for a highly sensitive and business-critical book of business and spearheaded a project to create and implement a training and performance tool.
+Nevertheless, Katelyn’s passion always lay in social services and she returned to Open Hearth in August 2017 as the Director of Programs.

 Armed with a certificate in bookkeeping and vast customer service and administrative experience, Debbie joined Open Hearth in March 2006 as a Program Coordinator.
 Just like her days in the United States armed forces, Debbie rose in rank and now serves as our Office Manager, and is primarily responsible for coordinating, initiating, and performing all of Open Hearth’s clerical and secretarial duties, in addition to program and operational support.